frontenddogma/web-development-glossary/manuscript/i.md

 : → Integrated Development Environment

 Identifier
 : A name that identifies (that is, labels the identity of) either a unique object or a unique class of objects, where the “object” or class may be an idea, physical, or countable object (or class thereof), or physical or uncountable substance (or class thereof).
-The abbreviation ID often refers to identity, identification (the process of identifying), or an identifier (that is, an instance of identification).
+The abbreviation “ID” often refers to identity, identification (the process of identifying), or an identifier (that is, an instance of identification).
 An identifier may be a word, number, letter, symbol, or any combination of those.&nbsp;[†](#w-id)

 IE
 : → Internet Explorer